Skip to main content

 • alive_progress - with the most fancy animations.

-• log - dumps the progress information to log, console or text stream. the most useful on production optionally adds memory and cpu usage stats.
+• log - dumps the progress information to log, console, or text stream. the most useful on production optionally adds memory and CPU usage stats.

-๐Ÿ’ก You must install the required progress bar library yourself.
+💡 You must install the required progress bar library yourself.

-You pass the progress monitor in progress argument of the pipeline.
+You pass the progress monitor in the progress argument of the pipeline.
 You can use a name from the list above as in the following example:

 # create a pipeline loading chess data that dumps